datatorch/documentation/docs/agents/actions.md

 ## Types of Actions

-Currently DataTorch supports the following types of enviroments that can be used to run your action:
+Currently DataTorch supports the following types of environments that can be used to run your action:

 | Type         | Operating System |